Registration for Non-students

 - All the language courses consist of practical language lessons, which means that regular participation is very important and it's usually a requirement for passing the course.
 Everyone who wishes to participate in a language course must be registered.

 - The length of the course is calculated in academic hours: 1 academic hour equals to 45 minutes, one language lesson lasts for 1,5 hours (i.e. 2 academic hours).
 One course is usually 60-64 academic hours (i.e. 30-32 meetings).

-- The language learner will get all the necessary information from the lecturer in the first lesson.
+- The language learner will get all the information needed to participate and pass the course from the lecturer in the first lesson.

 - The language levels are marked according to CEFR standards: A (beginner), B (intermediate), C (advanced).